The Hamptons Guide

 Rube carries a small, carefully curated selection of goods for men and women—mainstay brands include James Colarusso, Loup Charmant, Chimala, and R13, among their other excellent finds.

 Ruby Beets Old & New25 Washington St., Sag Harbor | 631.899.327

-This long-standing antiques store recently relocated to a space that once housed a silent movie theater in Sag Harbor, though its selection of pre-loved furniture and décor and art is just as good.
+This long-standing antiques store relocated to a space that once housed a silent movie theater in Sag Harbor; its selection of pre-loved furniture and décor and art remained just as good.
 The "new" in Old & New refers to Domestic Science: Ruby Beets' own line of customizable furniture and textiles.

 The Surf Bazaar183 S. Edgemere St., Montauk | 631.668.8131

 Come to the boutique at the Surf Lodge Hotel for bikinis, coverups, and all other beachy essentials.

 Tiina The Store216 Main St., Amagansett | 631.267.6200